Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Results

 A clear understanding of the orbital effects that dominate for different $\sigma_{0m}$ and $\omega$ is critical for testing SIDM.
+We provide a proof-of-concept example of how to perform such tests by using the central density of the Draco dwarf galaxy (Fig.~\ref{fig:Draco}), as well as those of Ursa Minor, Segue~1, and Tucana~2 (Fig.~\ref{fig:Other_Dwarfs}).
+These constraints rely on each dwarf's central density measurement which are provided in Table~\ref{tab:inputs}.

+There are two constraints that can be obtained using dwarf galaxies with particularly high central densities.
+The first (``Isothermal-Coring Constraint'') arises when self interactions reduce the central density of the dwarf galaxy too much in a region of parameter space where gravothermal collapse is not possible.
+The second (``Ram-Pressure Constraint'') is a bound that arises from the potential of ram-pressure evaporation to remove too much mass from the interior of the dwarf galaxy.
+Precise details of how these constraints are conservatively placed are provided in App.~\ref{subsec:Other_Dwarfs}.

-We provide a proof-of-concept example of how to perform such tests, focusing on the Draco dwarf galaxy.
-Further details of this procedure are provided in Supplemental Material~2.
-The first bound arises from the requirement that heating of the isothermal core not reduce Draco's present-day central density, $\rho_{150}$, (at 150 pc) more than $2 \sigma$ below its measured value~\cite{Kaplinghat:2019svz}.
+The first bound, shown as the left-most dark-blue region in Fig.~\ref{fig:Draco}, arises from the requirement that heating of the core not reduce Draco's present-day central density (at 150 pc), $\rho_{150}$, by more than $2 \sigma$ below its measured value~\cite{Kaplinghat:2019svz}.
 To obtain a conservative estimate of this bound, we marginalize over the unknown present-day mass of Draco by choosing the value that gives the largest central density at every point in parameter space.
-We also take the $2\sigma$ upper limit for Draco's concentration at $z=1$.
+We also take the $2\sigma$ upper limit for Draco's concentration at $z=1$, which corresponds to the weakest constraint; we have verified that choosing a larger redshift produces a less conservative result.
 Finally, we require that $t_{\rm GC}$ is too long for gravothermal collapse to be active, even when tidal stripping effects are included.
-The resulting constraint corresponds to the left-most dark-blue region in Fig.~\ref{fig:parameter_space}~(right).
-In the limit of constant interaction cross section, these results are consistent with those of Ref.~\cite{Read:2018pft}, albeit slightly weaker due to the conservative assumptions made here.
-A careful understanding of the role of gravothermal collapse in this region of parameter space enables us to extend the Draco bounds to lower velocity scales compared to Ref.~\cite{Read:2018pft}.
+In the limit of constant interaction cross section, these results are consistent with Ref.~\cite{Read:2018pft}, albeit slightly weaker due to our conservative assumptions.
+A careful understanding of the role of gravothermal collapse in this region of parameter space enables us to extend the bounds to lower velocity scales compared to Ref.~\cite{Read:2018pft}.